 Great mid-range hotels are the iconic Sylvia Hotel with its ivy-covered building and location at English Bay, the Hotel Belmont Vancouver for a very central location and fresh modern design, and the Skwachays Lodge for it’s unique aboriginal Canadian design.

-All of the above hotels and airbnbs should put you in a great location to enjoy all of the must do things in downtown Vancouver without having to venture too far.
+All of the above hotels should put you in a great location to enjoy all of the must do things in downtown Vancouver without having to venture too far.
 If you’re looking to save a bit more money, it’s possible to stay a little bit further outside of the downtown Vancouver and commute in each day.
 Look for somewhere that is close to a Skytrain station, so that you will have easy and frequent access to public transportation when you need it.

 Are we missing something on our must do things in Downtown Vancouver?